Sylvizurix/Sylvizurix/README.md

-- 👋 Hi, I’m @Sylvizurix
+- Hi there im @Sylvizurix idk

-- 🌱 I’m currently learning C and Python
+im an absolute amatour at coding